100 Films to Watch Before the Collapse

 - Bleasdale, Alan.
 Boys From the Blackstuff.

 Six tales from Thatcher’s Liverpool.
 The now legendary episode ‘Yosser’s Story’ is one of the greatest episodes of any television series anywhere.
 Hilarious and moving as only true tragedy can be and as close to King Lear as you can get on prime-time television.
+Any American readers on this list, or any ‘millennial’ Brits — this is how good our television used to be.

 - Blier, Bertrand.
 Going Places.